nrfconnect/sdk-nrf/samples/bluetooth/throughput/README.rst

 .. note::

-  If you use nRF5340 PDK, add the following options to the configuration of the network sample:
+  If you use nRF5340 DK, add the following options to the configuration of the network sample:

   .. code-block:: none